pratyay-banerjee/KnowledgeExtractionOBQA/README.md

 ## Evaluating Information Retrieval Models using BERT features and OpenBookQA

 # [NEW2]
 1. Find the PCA reduced data for "all" data.
 Those who are having trouble running use this data to run your "all" model.
 Dimension of data (75000 x 6000) instead of (75000 x 23000).
-Data retaintion is 90%
+Data retaintion is 90%.
+Location : /scratch/kkpal/sml-dataset/
 2. Find the pipeline of using PCA reduced code from svm/SVM-PCA-All-Linear.ipynb

 # [NEW]